 Unfortunately, the popularity of Reebok’s classics line paired with today’s consumer penchant for hype, have caused some of Reebok’s sneaker releases to fall under the radar — unjustly so.
-Reebok has a highly impressive lineup of collaborators, both past and present, ranging from Vetements and Billionaire Boys Club to the more contemporary Pyer Moss and MISBHV.
+Reebok has a highly impressive lineup of collaborators, both past and present, ranging from Maison Margiela and BAPE to the more contemporary Pyer Moss and Brain Dead.

 One of Reebok’s greatest strengths lies in its ability to select exciting and thought-provoking designs from its sportswear archive and allowing its roster of designers to give the models a contemporary twist.
-In doing so, Reebok shows it understands one of the defining footwear trends of 2019, retro performance sportswear, and, in some cases, takes it a step further by tapping into the sneakerhead fascination with functionality and technical materials.
+In doing so, Reebok shows it understands one of the defining footwear trends of the past few years, retro performance sportswear, and, in some cases, takes it a step further by tapping into the sneakerhead fascination with functionality and technical materials.

 The ongoing collaboration with Kerby Jean-Raymond’s Pyer Moss label is proof of that.
-As artistic director of Reebok Studies__, a new division leading the development of creative talent and ideas, the designer takes inspiration from archival Reebok models but delivers a wholly modern and reimagined aesthetic.
+As the global creative director of the brand, the designer takes inspiration from archival Reebok models but delivers a wholly modern and reimagined aesthetic.
 Take the Reebok by Pyer Moss Mobius Experiment 3, for example.
 It draws inspiration from the original Mobius line, which included basketball and turf shoes, but adds premium materials and feels simultaneously retro and relevant.
-This almost two-year partnership has produced four original sneaker designs and is one of Reebok’s strongest current collaborations.
+This multi-year partnership has produced four original sneaker designs and is one of Reebok’s strongest current collaborations.

 In addition to giving Jean-Raymond unprecedented creative freedom and having a longstanding partnership with fashion juggernaut Vetements, Reebok also works with the likes of young, forward-thinking brands such as Cottweiler, Korea’s KANGHYUK, Ximon Lee, and Angus Chiang.
 While those may not be household names to the casual observer, each collaborator has bought into Reebok’s ethos of taking the most beloved or recognizable parts of archival silhouettes and transforming them for the modern consumer.